You are here

-Parental Involvement Requirements under Title III of the Every Student Succeeds Act (ESSA): English Learners (EL) requires informing parents of their children's placement in an English language program and how they can become involved in in their children’s education and be active participants in helping their children learn English and achieve academically.
+Parental Involvement Requirements under Title III of the Every Student Succeeds Act (ESSA): English Learners (EL) requires informing parents of their children's placement in an English language program and how parents can become involved in in their children’s education and be active participants in helping their children learn English and achieve academically.
 For specific information regarding notification and communication as well as parent involvement and participation, please refer to chapter 8 in the English Language Development Guidebook.

 To be meaningfully engaged, parents must have information and be empowered to act on it.
 They must be able to work with school staff to promote student achievement, close the achievement gap and reduce the dropout rate.
 Therefore, they must be involved in the decision-making processes of the overall educational program.
 There should be opportunities for parents to be involved in decision at their school and the district levels.